 2. Search Engine Optimization

-- Hire a professional because the potential volume of bookings you can obtain make it a worthy investment.
+- Hire a professional because the potential volume of bookings you can obtain makes it a worthy investment.

 - Ranking well is the single most important digital marketing success you can obtain.

-- Google constantly changes their algorithms and as such you need to change too.
+- Google constantly changes its algorithms and as such you need to change too.
 SEO is not a “set it and forget it” strategy.

 - Not all designers and programmers know SEO.